 Most households need only one vacuum, but we have a handful of picks that address different sizes and types of homes.
-After putting in 280 hours of research over three years, we’ve found that the best all-around upright vacuum for the average home is the Miele Dynamic U1 Twist.
-The U1 Twist has excellent filtration, and because it’s a bagged vacuum, upkeep is easy.
-This vacuum also has side-suction ports, so it can work right into the very corners of your house.
-Even when we deliberately fed it clogs and tangles, it didn’t take special tools to clean.
+After putting in 330 hours of research over four years, we’ve found that the best all-around upright vacuum for the average home is the Shark Navigator Lift-Away.
+The Navigator Lift-Away is an effective, versatile cleaner capable of sucking up most kinds of debris (including pet hair) from bare floors and most carpets, with a lightweight frame, easy handling, and a complete set of attachments that can reach hard-to-clean areas.

 Miele vacuums have stellar reputations for longevity.
-They are built to last 20 years, according to the company, and they have seven-year warranties.
-Brian Driscoll, a vacuum service technician and shop manager known as the Vacuum King of Reddit, told us it’s not uncommon to see 30-year-old Mieles still up and running.
+They are built to last 20 years, according to the company, and they come with seven-year warranties.
+Brian Driscoll, a vacuum service technician and shop manager known as the Vacuum King of Reddit, told us it’s not uncommon to see 30-year-old Miele models still up and running.
 If you’re looking for a vacuum that will withstand the challenge of keeping your house clean through a couple of decades, these models are your best options.